 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Money Laundering And The Code Notes
+Money Laundering And The Code - Professional Conduct

 The following is a more accessible plain text extract of the PDF sample above, taken from our Professional Conduct Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 ML involves financial transactions where proceeds from serious crime are ‘cleaned’ so that its source cannot be traced.
 It can also involve simply receiving/benefiting from the proceeds of crime.